InstituteforDiseaseModeling/idmtools/docs/installation.rst

 * Docker (https://docs.docker.com/)

+  On Windows or Mac, please use Docker Desktop 2.1.0.5 or 2.2.0.1

-  Docker is optional for the basic installation of |IT_s|; it is needed only for running simulations or analysis locally.
-It is required for the developer installation.
+  Docker is optional for the basic installation of |IT_s|; it is needed only for running simulations or analysis locally with ``ContainerPlatform``.

 .. toctree::